 January is the year’s busiest holiday booking month.
 With the cold dark nights and Christmas, a distant memory, we can see why.
 But the question is “do you book a holiday package or make your own holiday?
 These days it is easier to plan and book a holiday than ever, with several helpful sites on the internet offering great deals.

-Read a few pointers below to help you decide:
+Read a few pointers below to help you decide and plan a cheap holiday itinerary:

 Key areas to check are:

-- Seasonality (Outside the UK, some countries have monsoon, wet periods, always check.)
+- Seasonality (Outside the UK, some countries have a monsoon/wet periods, always check.)
 Check with the Met office and Accuweather

 - Weather (If you are chasing the sun during the UK winter, you will need to travel 4+ hours on a plane to reach North Africa).